 Collect serious data on the speech climate

-The best way to monitor the speech climate of a college campus is to have the school survey their student body.
-Every institution of higher education should gather information about their campus because it can’t be waved away with claims that “Other schools are like that, but not mine!”
-FIRE has already conducted such a survey of students at around 150 other institutions).
-But while we surveyed a statistically significant number of students, a transparent and properly conducted survey of a larger proportion of the campus community would provide vital information that would allow leadership to make informed decisions about their college..
-If done annually, it could be used to judge yearly progress towards a free and open campus climate.
-FIRE is able to help colleges prep such a survey.
+The best way to monitor the speech climate of a college campus is to have the school survey its student body.
+Every institution of higher education should gather information about its campus, because it can’t be waved away with claims that “Other schools are like that, but not mine!”
+FIRE has already conducted such a survey of students at more than 200 other institutions).
+Though we surveyed a statistically significant number of students, a transparent and properly conducted survey of a larger proportion of the campus community would provide vital information that would allow leadership to make informed decisions about their college.
+If done annually, it could be used to judge yearly progress toward a free and open campus climate.
+FIRE canhelp colleges prep such a survey.

 Organize your own alumni group for free speech

 Many of these action items are daunting, even impossible, for one advocate to accomplish alone.
-The most effective way to reform the conditions of free expression at your college is by gathering a group of pro-speech alumni to join the Alumni Free Speech Alliance.
-With the support of FIRE’s alumni team, you can create an alumni group that will be poised to defend your alma mater from censorship of all kinds.
+The most effective way to reform the conditions of free expression at your college is by gathering a group of pro-speech alumni to commit to encouraging free expression at your alma mater.
+FIRE’s alumni team is happy to guide you through the alumni group creation process so that you will be poised to defend your alma mater from censorship of all kinds.